Tailwind-VC/Investment-Engine/README.md

 Emily - VP

-Emily is a software engineer at Google based in San Franscisco.
+Emily is a software engineer at Google based in San Jose / San Franscisco.
 She is actively sourcing deals and meeting founders in the Bay Area.
 Emily is deeply involved in the start-up community and she has strong deal-sourcing experience.

 Anthony - Advisor on Web 3, Blockchain, NFT, Gaming